 While it is no tax haven, New Zealand has comparatively simple tax laws with a focus on minimising loopholes.
-It has the major attractions of simplicity, fairness and predictability.
+Like so many other aspects of doing business here, our tax system has the major attractions of simplicity, fairness and predictability.

 New Zealand offers a favourable tax environment for investors’ earnings and assets – the most attractive of all 27 OECD countries, according to research by Professor Rob Salmond of the University of Michigan.